xdavld/GLLM/README.md

 # GLLM: A GAN-Inspired LLM Framework for the Synthetic Generation of Tabular Datasets

 ## Description
-Generative framework that integrates Generative Adversarial Network (GAN) principles with Large Language Models (LLMs) to synthetically augment small-scale tabular dataset
+Generative framework that integrates Generative Adversarial Network (GAN) principles with Large Language Models (LLMs) to synthetically augment small-scale tabular datasets.

 ## 1. Fine-Tuning the Generator